Leaderboard

 2 points

-I use to watch a little MST3000, I thought it was funny but the movie part was hard to watch sometimes.
+23. I use to watch a little MST3000, I thought it was funny but the movie part was hard to watch sometimes.
 BUT I have to ask, been thinking about it so here goes.........
 Building MST3000 robots, do your kids know, I ask because they may be thinking dad's loosing it, (maby even the wife wonders) he's building robots from MST3000, OK that's probably not what they thought you would be doing when you retired.
 Although for some strange reason I have a feeling it may not totally surprise them, it sounds like you have not done the normal standard things for a long time if ever.
-I say that as a complement, anyone can be normal I only mean this in the best way, well, as best as building MST3000 robots can be at least.2 points
+I say that as a complement, anyone can be normal I only mean this in the best way, well, as best as building MST3000 robots can be at least.

-Good midmorning gang It would appear i have more of the "Jake" life, the only time im up is looking for another place to relax.
+24. Good midmorning gang It would appear i have more of the "Jake" life, the only time im up is looking for another place to relax.
 Looks like im the driver today for the dental appt, dam, need to shave for the first time since Sat.
 Welp, on the bright side, maybe ill come home and finish the truck, maybe, ya know that's trying to plan 5hrs ahead.
-I really better get the truck done, in another daay, ill forget how to do it......2 points
+I really better get the truck done, in another daay, ill forget how to do it......

-At least you have the concrete part done, right?
+25. At least you have the concrete part done, right?
 I might have to chip a little more when I move the pipes but I won't know that till I try next weekend.
 I've side drilled the slab so I can put a couple of pieces of rebar in and prevent the new concrete from settling.
-After that, I'll build the shower enclosure and start on the pan.2 points
+After that, I'll build the shower enclosure and start on the pan.

-It wasn't quite so one sided as that.
+28. It wasn't quite so one sided as that.
 Tony George, the CEO of Indy wanted to lower the cost to race, and he faced a whole group of car owners that didn't want any changes.
 A few owners sided with George though.
 SO each side took their stand, and actually separated and ran 2 series for about 10-12 years.
 Open wheel racing in the US paid the price for these men arguing.
 It still isn't back to where it was.
-I think he ruined the sport when he pulled that, and I don't think it ended up being less expensive in the long run.1 point
+I think he ruined the sport when he pulled that, and I don't think it ended up being less expensive in the long run.

 1 point